sarahseewhy/CV/README.md

 ###Web Development
 ---------------
-As editor-in-chief of a student magazine at university I learned basic HTML and CSS to help lead the transition from print to online media.
+Grounded in a fascination of what makes objects and organisations ‘tick’ I pursued a career as a culture and technology historian.
+Seeking more collaborative work I shifted careers to communications before choosing to delve into a field that intrigued and challenged me: software development.

+I joined Makers Academy to develop the skills and practices to become a developer.

 ####Makers Academy (Feb 14 - May 14)
 * A highly selective, 12 week intensive course that focuses on full stack web development grounded in Ruby.